zama-ai/concrete-ml/docs/built-in-models/neural-networks.md

 ### Overflow errors

-The `n_accum_bits` parameter influences training accuracy as it controls the number of non-zero neurons that are allowed in each layer.
-Increasing `n_accum_bits` improves accuracy, but should take into account precision limitations to avoid an overflow in the accumulator.
-The default value is a good compromise that avoids an overflow in most cases, but you may want to change the value of this parameter to reduce the breadth of the network if you have overflow errors.
+The `n_accum_bits` parameter influences training accuracy by controlling the number of non-zero neurons allowed in each layer.
+You can increase `n_accum_bits` to improve accuracy, but must consider the precision limitations to avoid an overflow in the accumulator.
+The default value is a balanced choice that generally avoids overflow, but you may need to adjust it to reduce the network breadth if you encounter overflow errors.

-Furthermore, the number of neurons on intermediate layers is controlled through the `n_hidden_neurons_multiplier` parameter - a value of 1 will make intermediate layers have the same number of neurons as the number of dimensions of the input data.
+The number of neurons in intermediate layers is controlled by the `n_hidden_neurons_multiplier` parameter.
+A value of 1 makes intermediate layers have the same number of neurons as the number as the input data dimensions.